nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Narratore](https://github.com/broomburgo/Narratore) - Swift library that can be used to create and run interactive stories and narrative games.
 - [KSPlayer](https://github.com/kingslay/KSPlayer) - iOS/macOS/tvOS video player.
 - [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - Better way to deal with JSON data in Swift.
+- [EnumKit](https://github.com/gringoireDM/EnumKit) - Library that gives you the ability to simply access an enum associated value, without having to use pattern matching.

 ## Other (not lib)